simonbesnard1/gedidb/README.md

 ](https://www.sciencedirect.com/science/article/pii/S0034425724001925?via%3Dihub#f0035) if you end up using the default filters.

 ## Contact person
-For any questions or inquiries, please contact Felix Dombrowski (felix.dombrowski@uni-potsdam.de), Simon Besnard (besnard@gfz-potsdam.de) and Amelia Holcomb (ah2174@cam.ac.uk)
+For any questions or inquiries, please contact Amelia Holcomb (ah2174@cam.ac.uk), Felix Dombrowski (felix.dombrowski@uni-potsdam.de) and Simon Besnard (besnard@gfz-potsdam.de)

+## Acknowledgments
+We acknowledge funding support by the European Union through the FORWARDS (https://forwards-project.eu/) and OpenEarthMonitor (https://earthmonitor.org/) projects.
+We also would like to thank the R2D2 Workshop (March 2024, GFZ.
+Potsdam) for providing the opportunity to meet and discuss GEDI data processing.